Last Updated on March 25, 2021 by Shaun Snapp

 Now, this is inaccurate.

 Secondly, SAP’s cloud offerings are not particularly competitive.
 So they are getting beaten out in that area.
 But those boundaries have not “been pushed out.”
 SAP is losing in essential markets.
-It takes a propagandist who can’t write what is happening to come up with what JNC Consulting is proposing.
+It takes a propagandist who can’t write what is happening to develop what JNC Consulting is proposing.
 But then again, JNC Consulting is not a research entity, they are a consulting company, and they have no organizational dedication to communicating truthful information.
 They exist to maximize profits.

 “According to a typical SAP contract, users who indirectly access SAP must have an SAP user license too.
 There are numerous contractual inclusions or exclusions that could give rise to indirect access risk or protect you from it, and yes, every customers contract is different and different clauses and wording can give rise to Indirect Access risk.
 Sophisticated organizations specifically define the correlation between indirect access usage and license types in their SAP contracts, either at the initial negotiation before purchase or during annual maintenance.
 For example, they might write something like, “All indirect access will be classified as user type ESS.”
 Typically, if a non-SAP system accesses SAP data, the user of that external data needs to be covered by an appropriate SAP license.
 If you don’t have a clause in your contract, you’d be wise to agree with SAP what constitutes Indirect Usage to avoid any nasty surprises.